cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

 * Xcode command line tools
 * [Homebrew](https://brew.sh)

-#### Big Sur on M1 or Intel with Python 3
+#### M1 or Intel based Macs with Python 3

-This is a verified step-by-step guide on how to get up and running on a fresh installation of macOS Big Sur, tested on both M1 and Intel based MacBook Pro.
+This is a verified step-by-step guide on how to get Hue up and running on a fresh installation of macOS (Big Sur, Monterey 12.0.1), tested on both M1 and Intel based MacBook Pro.

 1. Clone the Hue repo

     `git clone https://github.com/cloudera/hue.git`

-2. Install Brew if not already installed
+2. Install Brew (if not already installed)

    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`